HedgehogDevelopment/AzureDeployTemplates/Blog Posts.md

 5. Deploying to a Slot [this]
 6. True Blue Green Deployments for Sitecore on Azure [Link]

-In the previous post, we setup have our complete Sitecore Azure setup, including a custom module and our initial project included.
+In the previous post, we setup our complete Sitecore Azure setup, including a custom module and our initial project included.

 At this point, we want to setup Azure staging slots, so the next release of our project can go there.
 This allows up to deploy the new code to a private website (the slot), and test it out, before pushing it live for the public to see.
 We are going to script this, to make this really easy for the devops team to automate.
 The following tasks need to be performed: